Tirelo-Mputle/Tirelo-Mputle/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm proficient in HTML, CSS, JavaScript and React JS.
-I am currently enrolled in a 1-year Software developer course with CodeSpace.

-In addition to my technical skills, I possess excellent communication skills that I gained working as an elementary school English teacher.
-I had to communicate complex grammar in a simplified and easy-to-understand manner.
-This enables me to break down complex problems and collaborate effectively with other developers.
+I am an entry-level React Developer in the final stages of graduating from CodeSpace Academy's comprehensive Software Development course.
+I am proficient in React, Next.js, JavaScript, Redux, HTML, and CSS.
+My previous experience as a self-taught developer has primed me to quickly acquire and apply new knowledge.

 ### SKILLS
 React JS | JavaScript | Styled Components | HTML 5 | CSS 3